mmistakes/minimal-mistakes/docs/_pages/help.md

 ---

 ## Web Forum
-Post with an email to *api-help@netfoundry.io* or through [Google Groups on the web](https://groups.google.com/a/netfoundry.io/d/forum/api-help).
+Talk to other developers and maintainers with an email to *api-help@netfoundry.io* or through [Google Groups on the web](https://groups.google.com/a/netfoundry.io/d/forum/api-help).
 Log in to the forum to search others' posts with any Google ID.

 <!-- <iframe id="forum_embed"
   src="javascript:void(0)"